meekj/netblockr/README.md

 This package was inspired by the Perl Net::Netmask module which provides many more functions for dealing with IPv4 addresses.

+### Applications:

+* Classify IP addresses by subnet, geographic location, ISP netblock, etc

+* Add company location data to utilization or security reports

+* Summarize data by netblock / subnet, or company location, or AS number, etc

+* Identify 'unknown' IP addresses

+* Aid IP address management

+** Identify active and in-active subnets based on observed traffic

+** Report unexpected IP addresses

-To install:
+### To install:

     library(devtools)
     devtools::install_github("meekj/netblockr")

-Example network description file:
+### Example network description file:

 	# Organization network example  (a comment line)
 	#  empty lines are ignored and can be used for human readability